-There were notably six players who shared Golden Boot status (a record in this tournament) with three goals each: Mario Mandzukic (Croatia), Mario Balotelli (Italy), Mario Gómez (Germany), Dzagoev (Russia), Cristiano Ronaldo (Portugal) and Fernando Torresnote who was the previous winner of the Golden Boot, with four goals (Spain).
+There were notably six players who shared Golden Boot status (a record in this tournament) with three goals each: Mario Mandzukic (Croatia), Mario Balotelli (Italy), Mario Gómez (Germany), Alan Dzagoev (Russia), Cristiano Ronaldo (Portugal) and Fernando Torresnote who was the previous winner of the Golden Boot, with four goals (Spain).

-Spain became the first reigning champions to sucessfully defend their title.
+Spain became the first reigning champions to successfully defend their title.
 Considering that they won the 2010 World Cup in between these two editions, they became the first nation to win three major tournaments successively.

 There was an expansion from 16 to 24 teams in the final tournament.
 Under this new format, the finalists contest a group stage consisting of six groups of four teams, followed by a knockout stage including three rounds and the final.
 Besides the usual top two teams of each group, the four best third-ranked sides also progressed.
 Among those teams that advanced to the next round as third of their group was Portugal, the eventual champion.